Kikwit: Colonial development

+Independence era

-The first political party to operate in Kikwit was the Congolese National Movement in March 1959, when a local organisation was established by Charles de Booth.
+The first political party to operate in Kikwit was the Congolese National Movement, when a local organisation was established by Charles de Booth in March 1959.
 (Note: Another attempt to establish MNC presence was led by labour unionist Placide Penge.)
-The organisation was short-lived as Kikwitois people did not support de Booth, who was not indigenous and was associted with the Jesuit elite.
+The organisation was short-lived as Kikwitois people did not support de Booth, who was not indigenous and was associated with the Jesuit elite.
 De Booth led Kikwit's delegation to the Luluabourg Conference of May 1959, which decided to instead represent the Parti Solidaire Africain (PSA).
 This solidified the importance of the party, which extended its presence in the Kwilu region, gaining the support of the administration and the opposition of Catholic leaders.
 Although the PSA was based in Léopoldville and had another branch in Kenge, Kwango, Kikwit was the centre of the party's operations.

+After the First Congolese Republic gained independence from Belgium in 1960, cities such as Kikwit began to lose financial investment.
 In December 1960, soldiers raided Kikwit as revenge for the killing of a soldier.
 This resulted in civilian deaths that strained the city's hospital.
-The City of Kikwit became part of Kwilu Province upon its creation in 1962.
-It was the densest part of the province.
+Upon the creation of Kwilu Province in 1962, Kikwit was the most densely populated part of the province, and it became the provincial capital the same year.
 Beginning in January 1963, Kikwit was the centre of labour strikes among plantation workers, supported by the PSA.
 Kikwit had a population of 44,969 in December 1963.

 During the Kwilu rebellion (1963–1965), the rebel militia of Pierre Mulele took over the surrounding region.
-It expanded into Kikwit after establishing control in Gungu and Idiofa.
+Mulele's militia expanded into Kikwit after establishing control in Gungu and Idiofa.
 The conflict led the city to declare a curfew on 4 September 1963.
-Mulele's militia launched attacks on Catholic missions, including the Sacre-Cœur mission on 7 March 1964.
+Mulele's militia launched attacks on Catholic missions, including Sacre-Cœur on 7 March 1964.
 It did not attack the city centre, and Kikwit was otherwise not considered a battle site.
-The government maintained control of the city during the Simba rebellion (1964–1967), and it housed many refugees from conflict zones, such as Mukedi, by mid-1965.
-Upon Mulele's death in October 1968, an celebration was attended by "the whole city of Kikwit", according to a journalist from Le Courrier d'Afrique.
+The city remained under government control during the Simba rebellion (1964–1967), and it housed many refugees from conflict zones, such as Mukedi, by mid-1965.
+Upon Mulele's death in October 1968, a celebration was attended by "the whole city of Kikwit", according to a journalist from Le Courrier d'Afrique.

-Kikwit became part of Bandundu Province upon its creation in 1966 and served as its capital until 1971, when it was replaced by Bandundu city.
-Kikwit officially became a city on 15 March 1970.
-A Kikongo-language local newspaper, Kimpangi (lit.
-Brotherhood)—which would later merge into Beto na Beto—was founded after a 1973 decree banned anti-government newspapers.
-The paved highway between Kikwit and Kinshasa was completed in 1979.
-This increased agricultural exports from the surrounding region.
-By that year, HCB—then owned by Unilever—had ten plants in Kikwit, which produced 70% of palm oil in the Kwilu region.